sipb/courseroad2/README.md

 # Installation
 TODO: do a practice install from scratch and make this section better.

-`npm install` in the base directory should 'just work'.
+`npm install` in the base directory should 'just work' (might need to prepend `sudo ` if your npm environment is messy like mine).

 If that doesn't work... just do `npm install <package> --save-dev` for every package mentioned in error messages until it works (have to run command below).